jtrinh21/FACEBULOUS/README.md

 * Webcam will be turned on and the recognize method will be called to match and verify a face of a person sitting in front of the camera and the faces stored in the database (what a classifier learned).
-* Once finding a matching face found, the information related to the person will be shown.
+* Once a matching face has been found, the information related to the person will be shown.

 #### Chart
 * When comparing the real-time images and the images saved in the database, there is a value produced